Societal Impact Case Studies

-Technology shapes society, but society by its pattern of adoption and appropriation of technology in turns shapes the technology.
-As examples, SnapChat and Instagram emerged as responses to social media technologies that many felt had been designed to share information too widely by default and were too complex to manage.
+Technology shapes society, but society by its pattern of adoption and appropriation of technology, in turn shapes the technology.
+As examples, SnapChat and Instagram emerged as responses to social media technologies that many felt had been designed to share information too widely by default, and were too complex to manage.

 New technology leads to disrupted markets and the need for constant review of the relevant regulations within those markets.
-On one side to foster innovation, on another to protect consumers and finally to encourage economic growth and competitiveness.
-Our role working with regulators involves translating the insights from our research to better enable them to understand ways in which this complex situation can be navigated.
+On one side to foster innovation, on another to protect consumers of all ages, and finally to encourage economic growth and competitiveness.
+We worked with several partners in the industry sector, regulators and non profit organisations to translate insights from our research to better enable them to understand ways in which this complex situation could be navigated.

 Privacy and Ethics – use of the Internet and social media